 In response to the food crisis in South Sudan (and similar situations in Somalia, Nigeria and Yemen), the Government of Canada created the Famine Relief Fund.
 Until June 30, 2017, Canada will contribute one dollar aside into the Fund for every eligible dollar donated to registered Canadian charities that are raising funds to fight the famine.

 During her trip, Minister Bibeau announced $86 million in funding for four development projects that will respond to the basic needs of vulnerable South Sudanese people.
 Canada’s investment will help improve access to basic health services, including family planning and reproductive health care for women and girls.
 It will also help to protect livelihoods and increase access to food for vulnerable communities, as well as improve the capacity of organizations to operate in South Sudan’s highly challenging environment.

 Canada is also working in conflict-affected communities of South Sudan to help end violence, mediate disputes and lay the foundation for sustainable peace.
 By promoting cooperation and dialogue between communities, Canada is helping reduce violence and increase stability, thereby allowing development investments to take root.

-Distributed by APO on behalf of Department of Foreign Affairs Canada.
+Distributed by APO Group on behalf of Department of Foreign Affairs Canada.